 attention: Architectural Review Committee.

-The building and renovation process includes obtaining the proper permits with the Town of East Hampton.
-Homeowners that do not get approval from the ARC prior to a renovation or build will not be able to request it after the fact, and may run the risk of having this come up in a future title search.
+* The Barnes Landing building and renovation approval process includes obtaining all proper permits from the Town of East Hampton.
+Homeowners that do not get ARC approval will not be able to request it after the fact, and may run a risk of having this come up in a future title search.